-Coffee Creek flows 11.2 miles through the Town of Clymer in New York, and through Freehold and Columbus townships in Pennsylvania.
+Coffee Creek flows 11.2 miles through Freehold and Columbus townships in Pennsylvania.
 It joins Brokenstraw Creek in Columbus Borough, PA.
 Table 3-1 and Figure 3-1 identify all of the named tributaries to Brokenstraw Creek and their designations.